Dennis Edwards, President and CEO

-Jonathan Freeze, CDME, CHIA, Director of Marketing
+Jonathan Freeze, CDME, EDP, Vice President of Marketing and Communications

-Under his leadership, his marketing teams have won numerous Destination Marketing Achievement Awards from DMANC as well as an Adrian Award from the Hospitality Sales and Marketing Association International and a Destiny Award from the National Council of Destination Organizations.
+Under Freeze's leadership, his marketing teams have won numerous Tourism Marketing Achievement Awards from the Destination Marketing Association of North Carolina (DMANC)/N.C.
+Tourism Industry Association as well as three Adrian Awards from the Hospitality Sales and Marketing Association International and a Destiny Award from the National Council of Destination Organizations.